mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

 because the MsPASS readers abstract the entire process of loading data for processing.
-In addition, any required normalization data (i.e. data in the *site*, *channel*, and/or *source* collections) must be loaded and cross-referencing validated as described in :ref:`database_normalization`.
+In addition, any required normalization data (i.e. data in the *site*, *channel*, and/or *source* collections) must be loaded and cross-referencing validated as described in :ref:`normalization`.
 Once the data set is fully assembled the bag/RDD defining the abstraction of the data is easily defined by a variant of the following code section: